qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 Examples:

-- An environmental activist might justify other environmental activists' illegal trespassing because they are deemed to be in the same group.
+- An environmental activist may justify other environmental activists' illegal behaviors, because they are deemed in the same group.
 - A middle-class tend to believe "the poor are lazy" and "the wealthy work harder".